dwd/rapidxml/README.md

 * No more case insensitive option.
 Really, nobody should be using XML case insensitively anyway, but it was too difficult to keep around, sorry.
 * Instead of passing around potentially unterminated character pointers with optional lengths, we now use std::basic_string_view
 * There is no need for string termination, now, so the parse function never terminates, and that option has vanished.
+* Return values that were previously bare pointers are now a safe wrapped pointer which ordinarily will check/throw for nullptr.

 Internal changes:
 * There is no longer a internal::measure or internal::compare; these just use the std::char_traits<Ch> functions as used by the string_views.

+TODO: attribute allocation in-place?

 ### Gotchas